patsynwogu/IPS-England/README.md

 ## Validation, including what failed

 Five checks.
-Two failed and both are reported on the page.
+Two failed, and both are reported on the page.

 1. **Seed variation.** Version 1.4 reported a single draw that sat near the favourable end of a six-point spread.
 Every figure is now a ten-seed mean with a standard deviation.